 This isn't the first time we have made an epic vegan cranberry dessert.
 In SGTO's first year we made Vegan Cranberry Orange Sticky Buns that still remain a reader favorite!
-Since then, we've also made Vegan Gingerbread Scones with cranberry glaze, Cranberry Persimmon Sangria, and my personal favorite- Cranberry Orange Smoothie Bowls!
+Since then, we've also made Vegan Gingerbread Scones with cranberry glaze and my personal favorite- Cranberry Orange Smoothie Bowls!

 If it isn't clear to you by now, I like really really love cranberries.
 Yes, they are super tart but mix them with a little sugar and some zesty citrus and you have a magical combination that always tastes amazing!

 How to make cranberry orange cookies

-These cranberry swirl cookies may look complicated, but we are going to break it down step by step here so you can be 1000% confident making these fresh cranberry cookies!
+These cranberry sugar swirl cookies may look complicated, but we are going to break it down step by step here so you can be 1000% confident making these fresh cranberry cookies!

 Make the orange shortbread cookie dough

-This orange cookie dough is based off my favorite Vegan Orange Cardamom Sugar Cookies.
+This orange cookie dough is based on my favorite Vegan Orange Cardamom Sugar Cookies.
 Except, we skip the baking powder and add more flour to make a dough that doesn't spread when cooked.